phreborn/MLCAF/Tutorial/TQFolder.md

 ## $print
 The print method is similar to the `printContents` method.
-It is executed on the TQFOlder where it is written with all the folders defined so far.
-The print methkd takes an optional argument.
+It is executed on the TQFolder where it is written with all the folders defined so far.
+The print method takes an optional argument.
 The optional argument specifies the print options (the part after the `:` on `printContents`), for example `d`, `t` or `r1` , `r2`, ...